-Are Press Releases Dead?
-How to Write a Great Press Release with Confidence
+6 Tips (From a Copywriter) to Write a Great Press Release

-Of course, news has changed dramatically in the last several years with the rise of internet media and social media.
-But, that doesn’t mean that press releases are dead (as some have claimed).
-It just means that it’s more important than ever to be crystal-clear and certain on when and how to issue a press release.
+HOWEVER, the way companies distribute their news has changed dramatically in the last decade with the rise of content marketing and social media.
+This has led some to say that press releases are dead.
+But I don’t completely buy that.
+I think it just means that it’s more important now than ever to be crystal-clear on when and how to issue a press release.

 1. Determine if a press release is right for you

 A few years ago, you may have heard the buzz around press releases and search engine optimization (SEO).
 For a short time, it was possible to distribute a press release that contained a link to your website, have the press released picked up and published by a third party site, and gain a backlink to your website.
 This, of course, would boost your SEO.
 However, the tactic wasn’t all that ethical.
 When Google realized what was happening, they began to penalize for it.
 Press release distribution companies followed suit by using no-follow links in press releases.
 Together, these two things quickly brought an end to the practice.
 So, that means if you were hoping to gain direct SEO primarily through press releases, think again!